How to Ship Baked Goods

 - For food safety: Subbing vegetable oil for butter in the brownie recipe helps them stay safe to consume after transit.

-Shipping Baked Goods FAQs
+Shipping Baked Goods FAQ

 You know how to start a shipping service for your bakery.
 You even know how to package each of your bakery items for shipping.
 But you still have some questions, and we’re way ahead of you.
 From a list of baked goods that ship well to a bakery shipping supplies list, we outline the nitty-gritty details of shipping baked goods in this FAQs section.